KellzCodes/Popcorn-Previews/README.md

 ```

 #### title
-Title is a string value which is the name of the video
+title is a string value which is the name of the video

 #### is Movie
 isMovie is a boolean value that determines whether the video is a movie